drb3hn4m/HSPC/README.md

 ### Intro

 #### Scenario 1

-You are provided with an excel workbook which contains 2 sheets.
+There is an excel workbook which contains 2 sheets.
 Each sheet acts as a standalone dataset.
-You can find them in the [data](data/) folder and are required to use both of these datasets in conjunction to solve the presented challenges.
+You can find them in the [data](data/) folder and are required to use both of these datasets.

 Each dataset contains **161** columns, including: